fujaba/fulibScenarios/src/test/scenarios/language/patternmatching/PatternMatching.md

 We expect that there is some object sr1 where some attribute is 'StudyRight'.

+# Multiple Results

+We call init and we write the answer into studyRight.

+We match all objects studis where name matches '.*'.

+We take a student from students of studyRight and we expect that studis contains student.

 # Non-Root Object

 We call init and we write the result into studyRight.